mogwai/nanodrz/readme.md

 # Overview

 Diarization models in the wild currently combine a variety of models and are quite complex.
-[Whisper](https://arxiv.org/pdf/2212.04356.pdf) showed it was possible to diarize with transformers in a more simple way however wasn't as good as mainstream approaches for diarization, especially on overlapping speech.
-This approach attempts to use synthetic data to experiment with overlapping speech difficulty and notably uses new audio compression techniques to
+This approach attempts to use synthetic data to experiment with overlapping speech difficulty and notably uses new audio compression techniques to compress audio into a format that can be decoded by a transformer.

 ### Architecture